tranhha/Data-Science-Projects/README.md

-# Data-Science-Projects
+# My Data Science Projects
-Data Science/Machine Learning Projects with Python
+Data Science/Machine Learning Projects with Python.
+Most of projects uploaded here are for educational purpose.
+I really appreciate any feedback as I'm working toward to be a better data scienctist